68705 BYPASS MODIFICATION

-On a Dragon's Lair / Space Ace PCB, the main function of U7 (the 68705 microprocessor), was to generate a clock signal named RTC and use it to drive the INT signal of the Z80 main CPU.
+On early Dragon's Lair / Space Ace PCBs, the main function of U7 (the 68705 microprocessor), was to generate a clock signal named RTC and use it to drive the INT signal of the Z80 main CPU.
 On later revision boards (Rev. C) the 68705 was eliminated by generating the needed clock signal by using two unused counter ICs on the board.
-The modification here described is designed to eliminate the 68705 IC by soldering three wires on the back of a Cinematronics (Rev. A) board.
+The modification described here is designed to eliminate the 68705 IC by soldering three wires on the back of an early Version 1 Cinematronics PCB.

 That's it!
 No traces to cut or other solder joints to do.
 Your board should now work fine without the 68705.
-This modification has been successfully done on two Rev. A boards, serial numbers 4186 and 657.
+This modification has been successfully done on two PCBs, serial numbers 657 and 4186.

 All trademarks and copyrighted materials are property of their respective owners.